 Ratings can be modified by the addition of a plus (+) or minus (-) sign to show relative standing position within the rating categories.

-A positive outlook means that a rating may be raised over the intermediate term.
+A stable outlook means that the rating is not likely to change over the intermediate to longer term.

 Obligations rated "Baa" are judged to be medium-grade and subject to moderate credit risk and as such may possess certain speculative characteristics.